Ressources

 Observe > Understand > ___

-Art of expressing oneself well; Alternately decried and celebrated for more than 2,500 years, this pragmatics of speech is based on the observation of the facts of language and their influence on the relationship between a speaker and an audience.
+The art of speaking well; alternately criticized and celebrated for over 2500 years, this pragmatics of speech is based on the observation of language facts and their influence on the relationship between a speaker and an audience.

-It remains an incomparable educational tool at the service of anyone who has to perform professional communication services oriented towards specific objectives.
+It remains an incomparable pedagogical tool for anyone who must perform professional communication tasks oriented towards specific objectives.

 • Inventio: finding what to say.

-• Elocutio: Find the words, the images, the arguments, the style of the subject you want to express.
+• Elocutio: Finding the words, images, arguments, and style of the message to be expressed.

-According to a study carried out by the Harris Institute, the average age of knowledge of the inhabitants of the Western world would be 12/13 years.
-At this age, we are very intelligent but our knowledge is superficial. therefore, ff you are an expert in a particular field, it is important to explain in a simple and concrete language.
+According to a study by the Harris Institute, the average knowledge age of Western inhabitants is 12/13 years.
+At this age, one is very intelligent but knowledge is superficial.
+If you are an expert in a particular field, speak to those who seek you out in simple and concrete language.

-Any information, however correct it may be from a technical point of view, is worthless information if it is not immediately usable by the person who receives it.
+Any information, however technically accurate, is null if it is not immediately usable by the recipient.

 Active Listening

 Active listening is a difficult communication technique to integrate because it goes against our daily habits.
 Active listening is essential in interview situations and in any group or team management activity.
-It implies a real availability to the word of the other.
+It implies a real availability to the other's speech.

 Rosine – Do you know that it is very bad to listen?

-Figaro – Yet it is all this the best to hear well.
+Figaro – Yet it is the best way to hear well.

 Beaumarchais.
 The Barber of Seville.

-The argument develops in the direction of a given audience that recognizes itself in values, interests or feelings.
+Argumentation develops towards a given audience that recognizes itself in values, interests, or feelings.

-The argument aims to show by proving it, what in your opinion should be considered the best, or on the contrary, what which should be considered undesirable.
+Argumentation aims to show, by proving, what according to you should be considered preferable, or conversely, what should be considered undesirable.

-To convince, you must attach value to the adhesion of your audience.
+To convince, you must value the adherence of your audience.

-One never argues for oneself, but always based on the "receiving context" of the other.< /p>
+One never argues for oneself, but always in relation to the "reception context" of the other.

-Ready-to-think and ready-to-talk constitute a real obstacle to the expression of knowledge and ideas.
+Ready-to-think and ready-to-speak constitute a real obstacle to the expression of knowledge and ideas.

-The fear of talking nonsense leads us to utter platitudes.
-We use catchphrases and often remain unaware of the true richness of our self-expression.
-Its a question of confidence.
-Beware of role models and stereotypes.
+The fear of saying stupid things leads us to utter platitudes.
+We use ready-made phrases and often remain ignorant of the true richness of our personal expression.
+It's a matter of confidence.
+Let's beware of models and stereotypes.

-Gesture accompanies speech, naturally.
-There is no particular gesture to perform.
-It's a matter of trust and active availability.
+Gestures accompany speech naturally.
+There is no particular gesture to execute.
+It's a matter of confidence and active availability.

-Speaking, in public or in an interview, requires commitment; tensioning that engages the whole body.
+Speaking, in public or in an interview, requires engagement; a tension that engages the whole body.

-Nothing to do with the tension, however.
-But nothing to do with relaxation either.
+Nothing to do with tension.
+But also nothing to do with relaxation.

 Diction

-As with the voice, people who have real difficulties in diction are rare.
+As with the voice, people who have real difficulties with diction are rare.
 On the other hand, those who have bad habits are quite numerous.

-Diction work involves restoring correct articulatory behavior by gradually erasing bad habits.
-It's simple gymnastics, but the gain is considerable.
+Working on diction involves restoring correct articulatory behavior by gradually erasing bad habits.
+It's a simple gymnastics, but the gain is considerable.

 Vocal Amplitude

-It is amazing to see how the use of the voice is altered in daily habits: monotony, atony, congestion... and it is marvelous to see how much its development enlightens the thoughts of those who agree to use it fully.
+It is surprising to verify how much the use of the voice is altered in daily habits: monotony, atony, congestion... and it is wonderful to see how its blossoming illuminates the thought of those who accept to use it fully.

 Without forcing, without shouting, learn to place your voice and work on its amplitude.

 We speak with our body, with our gestures, as much as with our words.
-This is why it is so important to gain access to this mastery which consists of putting the whole body at the service of the spoken word.
+That is why it is so important to achieve this mastery that consists in putting the whole body at the service of the spoken word.

-Aristotle said that a speaker who was not afraid should be considered irresponsible, and as such forbidden to speak.
+Aristotle said that a speaker who would not be afraid should be considered irresponsible, and as such, forbidden to speak.

-What seems so easy in everyday life suddenly becomes a trying act when it comes to speaking in front of an audience, during an interview or during a meeting.
-This is understandable because in this case, speech is an act determined by a necessity or by an objective.
+What seems so easy in everyday life suddenly becomes a trying act when it comes to speaking in front of an audience, during an interview, or at a meeting.
+This is understandable because in this case, speech is an act determined by a necessity or an objective.

-Fright is a natural phenomenon: We face our responsibility like an animal faces a danger:
+Stage fright is a natural phenomenon: We find ourselves facing our responsibility like an animal facing danger:

 Pleasure

-If there is a beautiful moment among all, it is this moment when, after having worked a lot and sometimes suffered, a speaker suddenly discovers the ineffable pleasure of speaking and of feeling received and fully welcomed by those who listen to him.
+If there is a beautiful moment above all, it is this instant when, after having worked hard and sometimes suffered, a speaker suddenly discovers the ineffable pleasure of speaking and feeling fully received and welcomed by those who listen to them.

-Moment where body, voice and words are in full harmony.
+A moment when body, voice, and words are in perfect harmony.

-It is so impressive this audience or this interlocutor to whom you must speak.
-If you only knew how much this listener is your main support, your best ally.
-He will always be grateful to you if he sees that you treat him as a partner and not as an opponent.
+This audience or interlocutor to whom you must speak is so impressive.
+If only you knew how much this listener is your main support, your best ally.
+They will always be grateful if they see that you treat them as a partner and not as an adversary.

 Rhetoric - Argumentation - Debate

-Aristotle considers that rhetoric teaches the means of persuasion without however prejudging success.
+Aristotle considers that rhetoric teaches the means of persuasion without prejudging success.

-Unlike a consensus, an agreement concluded demagogically on the weak points of opposition, the controversy obliges to negotiate on the strong points and to consider the contrary arguments.
+Unlike a consensus, an agreement concluded demagogically on the weak points of opposition, controversy forces negotiation on the strong points and consideration of opposing arguments.

-Gilles Declercq, Rhetoric and its method, Human Sciences n° 38, April 1994.
+Gilles Declercq, La rhétorique et sa méthode, Sciences Humaines n° 38, April 1994.

 Helmut Kuhn, Encounter with Nothingness, London, Melthuen, 1951.

-The analogy allows to transfer the agreement obtained on the reframed situation to a term or an opinion in the name of a resemblance.
+Analogy allows the transfer of agreement obtained on the reframed situation to a term or opinion in the name of a resemblance.
 The example given by Aristotle in his Rhetoric is very clear.
-It depicts a philosopher who wants to convince the assembly that the magistrates of the city should be chosen according to their skills and not drawn by lot.
-The speaker recalls that the players of the sports teams who represent the city are chosen according to their skills and not drawn by lot among its inhabitants (preliminary framing).
-Then (analog argument), he is surprised that it is not the same for magistrates.
+It stages a philosopher who wants to convince the assembly that the magistrates of the city should be chosen according to their skills and not drawn by lot.
+The speaker recalls that the players of the sports teams representing the city are chosen according to their skills and not drawn by lot among its inhabitants (prior framing).
+Then (analogical argument), he is surprised that it is not the same for the magistrates.

-Relying on public representations is the question of anchoring, a notion that is due to Grize.
-When you want to make a theory understood, you need to be anchored in things that people understand, and if you want to get people to adhere, you have to be anchored in beliefs that are already in the public. .
+Relying on the public's representations is the question of anchoring, a notion due to Grize.
+When one wants to make a theory understood, one needs to anchor it in things that people understand, and if one wants to gain adherence, one must anchor it in beliefs that are already in the public.

-• A cognitive dimension: it is necessary to rely on notions that are understood.
+• A cognitive dimension: one must rely on notions that are understood.

-• An epistemic dimension that concerns what the individual believes in.
+• An epistemic dimension that concerns what the individual believes.

-• A linguistic dimension: notions may be present, beliefs too, but the language I use may not be accessible.
+• A linguistic dimension: the notions may be present, the beliefs too, but the language I use may not be accessible.

-You can only succeed in making something understood by an audience that does not yet know it by breaking with certain representations of common sense, but by relying on d other prior representations.
-The pedagogical value of examples is precisely to start from things that are known and to build a reasoning from there.
+One only succeeds in making something understood by a public that does not yet know it by breaking with certain common sense representations, but by relying on other prior representations.
+The pedagogical value of examples is precisely to start from things that are known and to build reasoning from there.

-Argument from authority is relying on the reputation of another to support one's own argument.
-We cannot do without the argument of authority, but everything depends on the use we make of it.
-It is legitimate, and even welcome, to refer to previous work, for example at the beginning of a thesis.
+The argument from authority consists of relying on the reputation of another to support one's own argumentation.
+One cannot do without the argument from authority, but it all depends on the use one makes of it.
+It is legitimate, and even welcome, to refer to previous works, for example at the beginning of a thesis.
 It is also a way to capture the goodwill of the audience.
-On the other hand, the argument of authority cannot replace a logically valid argument.
+On the other hand, the argument from authority cannot replace a logically valid argument.

-Composition paralogism.
-It is a fault of reasoning which consists in believing that what is true of a part of a whole is true of the whole itself.
+Paralogism of composition.
+It is a reasoning error that consists in believing that what is true of a part of a whole is true of the whole itself.
 The paralogism of division consists in believing that what is true of the whole is true of each of its parts.
-Why do we often make this error in reasoning?
-Because sometimes - even quite often - one can validly conclude from whole to parts and from parts to whole.
-If I am told that every part of a machine is green, I can say that the machine as a whole is green.
-Conversely, if I am told that the machine is completely green, I can deduce that every part is green.
-But it doesn't work if you change the predicate and instead of the color you take the weight.
-If I say: "every part of the machine is light", I cannot conclude that the machine is light.
-This type of reasoning is extremely common when dealing with the relationship between individuals and society.
+Why is this reasoning error frequently made?
+Because sometimes - indeed quite often - one can validly conclude from the whole to the parts and from the parts to the whole.
+If I am told that each part of a machine is green, I can say that the machine as a whole is green.
+Conversely, if I am told that the machine is entirely green, I can deduce that each part is green.
+But this does not work if you change the predicate and instead of color, you take weight.
+If I say: "each part of the machine is light," I cannot conclude that the machine is light.
+This type of reasoning is extremely frequent when dealing with the relationship between individuals and society.
 What is true at the level of each individual will not necessarily be true at the level of the whole, and vice versa.
-If we consider that a country is rich, that does not mean that each of its inhabitants is.
+If a country is considered rich, this does not mean that each of its inhabitants is rich.

-According to Alban Bouvier, Conférence sur les theories de l'argumentation, Lyon, 1996
+According to Alban Bouvier, Conference on Argumentation Theories, Lyon, 1996

-Generalization paralogism.
-A general proposition is supported by a number of particular cases.
-The more we have, the more the general proposition is supported.
+Paralogism of generalization.
+One supports a general proposition with a number of particular cases.
+The more one has, the more the general proposition is supported.
 But a generalization proves nothing.
-The example of the swans is well known.
+The example of swans is well known.
 At the thousandth white swan I encounter, my general proposition that all swans are white is well supported.
-However, there is no evidence that the thousand and first swan is white.
-If we cite this example, it is because it happened that way, historically.
-In the 19th century, we noticed with surprise that there were black swans in Australia, when we had long believed that there were only white swans.
+Nevertheless, nothing proves that the thousand and first swan is white.
+If this example is cited, it is because it happened historically.
+In the 19th century, it was discovered with surprise that there were black swans in Australia, while it had long been believed that there were only white swans.

-The main thing is to identify its validity in time and space, the conditions of its existence, and avoid generalizing.
+The essential thing is to clearly define its validity in time and space, the conditions of its existence, and to avoid generalizing.

 Starting point of induction